tebemis/tebemis.github.io/index.md

 # Hi, I'm Ale

-### I'm a maker of things, a Pilot, and a weekend baker
+### I'm a Builder, a Pilot, and a Human

-I started this site as a place to aggregate all the things that I learn and the things that I think.
+This is where I collect all the things I learn and think

 ![Ale's picture at a silent party](/assets/silent-party.jpeg)